Curio acaulis (L. fil.) P. V. Heath

 Cacalia acaulis, Kleinia acaulis, Kleinia ecklonis, Senecio acaulis

-Curio acaulis, formerly known as Senecio acaulis, is a small succulent shrub with erect, grey-green leaves with longitudinal lines.
+Curio acaulis, formerly known as Senecio acaulis, is a small succulent shrub with erect grey-green leaves with longitudinal lines.
 The leaves are cylindrical, elongated, slightly curved inwards, up to 4 inches (10 cm) long, and up to 0.2 inches (0.5 cm) in diameter.
-The solitary heads of yellow flowers are up to 0.4 inches (1 cm) in diameter and appear in spring on up to 12 inches (30 cm) tall stems.
+The solitary heads of yellow flowers are up to 0.4 inches (1 cm) in diameter and appear on up to 12 inches (30 cm) tall stems in spring.

 Learn more at How to Grow and Care for Curio.

 C. acaulis is a toxic plant.
 Grow it with great care if you have children, pets, or livestock.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.